-Heads of Department should also be tracking pupils who are underachieving in their subject, and providing the necessary support (such as extra sessions for pupils who are struggling).
-Heads of Department should be monitoring the referrals sent by colleagues within their department.
+Heads of Department should be tracking pupils who are underachieving in their subject and providing the necessary support (such as extra sessions for pupils who are struggling).
+Heads of Department should also be monitoring the referrals sent by colleagues within their department to further assess pupil progress and identify patterns of behaviour in lessons.
 Most issues of an academic nature can be dealt with by the Department through conversation with the pupil, a Work Support session or contact with parents.
 Form Tutors and Heads of Year are responsible for identifying any issues extending beyond any single department and for discussing these with subject staff.
 There will already be regular discussions during departmental meetings regarding pupils of concern and the tracking of referrals and other performance data should inform these discussions.
 A record of the meeting should be kept by the Head of Department.

-Guidelines for follow up by subject teacher / Head of Department Action Issues of poor academic work Issue a referral.
+Guidelines for follow up by subject teacher / Head of Department Action Issues of poor academic work Issue a referral, and if appropriate, an after-school Work Support session.
 Discuss with pupil and offer extra support, as appropriate.
 Continuation of any pattern or genuine concern - refer to Head of Department.
-Contact with parents may be required but subject teacher/Head of Department will need to liaise with Form Tutor on this first, and a recording of any phone or other interview must be made with pupil filing included.
-Issues of poor behaviour in lessons Issue a referral.
+Contact with parents may be required but subject teacher/Head of Department will need to liaise with Tutor on this first, and a recording of any phone or other meeting must be made with pupil filing included.

+Issues of poor behaviour in lessons Issue a referral, and if appropriate, an after-school Behaviour Detention.
 Consider an underlying issue related to poor understanding of the work or lack of confidence in ability to do the work/overly high expectations of own ability or what is expected.
-Continuation of any pattern or genuine concern - refer to Head of Department.
-Continuation of any pattern or genuine concern - discuss with Form Tutor to ensure that there is no underlying pastoral issue.
+Continuation of any pattern or genuine concern - refer to Head of Department and discuss with Form Tutor to ensure that there is no underlying pastoral issue.
 Referral regarding a serious incident Refer to Head of Department/Form Tutor/ Head of Year for further discussion and action.